Overview

 Source: ODYSSEE

-In France, the first thermal building code (RT) was implemented in 1974 and has been updated and strengthened seven times since then.
+In France, building codes are key measures to improve energy efficiency in buildings.
 The last update (RE2020) is particularly ambitious with a maximum consumption of 100 kWh/m2 for all end-uses.
 Still, three quarters of the current building stock was built without building codes.
 As a result, and despite the great efforts made since year 2000, the average performance of the building stock in terms of energy consumption per m² is one of the worst in Europe.
-Hence, to bring down energy consumption to a BBC level for the full building stock by 2050 (Ecological Transition Law), the government has set ambitious targets, such as the retrofitting of 500,000 existing dwellings each year, of which half should be occupied by vulnerable consumers.
+Hence, to bring down energy consumption to a BBC level for the full building stock by 2050 (Ecological Transition Law), the government has set ambitious targets, such as the retrofitting of 500,000 existing dwellings each year.
 The Energy and Climate Act of 2019 also sets a new target to renovate all the “thermal sieves” within 10 years.
 To support thermal renovation in the residential sector, around €5.6 billion were invested by the government in “MaPrimeRénov’”, a state subsidy scheme.
 Furthermore, around 68% of the services sector’s building stock is now subjected to the Éco Énergie Tertiaire rule, which requires a 60% reduction in final energy consumption by 2050 compared to 2010 levels.
-The French government offers a mix of policy regulations, incentives and support targeting both residential and commercial buildings, for instance:

 Table 2: Sample of policies and measures implemented in the building sector